idelsink/aignostics-python-sdk/CLI_REFERENCE.md

 **Options**:

 * `--version TEXT`: Version of QuPath to install.
-Do not change this unless you know what you are doing.  [default: 0.5.1]
+If not specified, all versions will be uninstalled.
 * `--path DIRECTORY`: Path to install QuPath to.
 If not specified, the default installation path will be used.Do not change this unless you know what you are doing.  [default: /Users/helmut/Library/Application Support/aignostics]
 * `--platform-system TEXT`: Override the system to assume for the installation.
 This is useful for testing purposes.  [default: Darwin]
 * `--platform-machine TEXT`: Override the machine architecture to assume for the installation.
 This is useful for testing purposes.  [default: arm64]